zilexa/Homeserver/README.md

 _Syncthing_

-FileRun and NextCloud are great, they allow you to sync your phone/devices to your server via the WebDAV protocol --> that is not ideal or fast.
-Syncthing is build for 1 thing only: secure and fast 2-way syncing.
-It uses its own protocol.
-It is extremely fast and robust.
+To sync your devices to your server, Syncthing is the fastest and most lightweight solution for 2-way syncing.
+FileRun and NextCloud can also do syncing via WebDAV, but I find webDAV not ideal/reliable for syncing everything you want on your phone (photos, app backups etc).
 On Android, the Syncthing-fork application allows you to easily add your Whatsapp, Signal and other apps backups and photos, camera etc to sync.
-Always or when charging/when on wifi.
+Always or when charging/when on wifi. iOS does not allow file access, use FileRun/NextCloud.

 _Firefox Sync_

-The web has become a dangerous monopoly with only 3 browser engines: Chrome, Safari and Firefox.
-Without Firefox, there is little competition and transparency left.
 By running your own Firefox Sync server, all your history, bookmarks, cookies, logins of Firefox on all your devices (phones, tablets, laptops) can be synced with your own server instead of Mozilla.
 Compare this to Google Chrome syncing to your Google Account or Safari syncing to iCloud.
 It also means you have a backup of your browser profile.
 This tool has been provided by Mozilla.
+This is the only browser that allows you to use your own server to sync your browser account!

 _Paperless_